SOLIS MARINE GROUP LLP

 c) the same act or omission in a series of related matters or transactions;

-- 10.6 Where Solis agrees in writing to accept liability to more than one (1) party, the limit on Solis’ liability in Clause 10.2 will be shared between them, and it is up to those parties how they share it.
+10.7 Where Solis agrees in writing to accept liability to more than one (1) party, the limit on Solis’ liability in Clause 10.3 will be shared between them, and it is up to those parties how they share it.
 Payment by Solis to one party either in full and final settlement or up to the limit of liability applicable under clause 10.3 above will discharge Solis from any and all liabilities to both parties

 11.1 The Client agrees that any claim (including legal proceedings) for breach of contract or breach of tort (including negligence) or otherwise arising out of or in connection with the services and/or the Contract shall be brought against Solis within one (1) year from the submission date of the Report to the Client.
 If the claim is not brought within this period, it shall be deemed to have been waived and abandoned absolutely.